All Sources

 Currie states that de-dollarization has accelerated since the US seized Russian assets in 2022.
 He notes, "You don't want to own dollar assets because the Americans can employ sanctions on you."
 This geopolitical fear forces central banks and sovereigns to hoard physical metal (Gold/Silver) as a reserve asset, creating price-insensitive demand that overrides traditional rate correlations.
 Long precious metals as a geopolitical shield.
 A sudden de-escalation in geopolitical tensions or a strengthening US dollar resolving the "bad character" perception of fiat.

-SLV LONG
+GLD LONG SLV LONG long-term

 Patrick notes that the pullback in Uranium has been a "traditional retracement" and the primary trend of higher highs remains intact.
 The technical structure suggests the correction is healthy, offering a tactical entry point within a secular bull market for nuclear fuel.
 Long Uranium miners/physical trusts on dips.
 Continued regulatory delays in reactor restarts or a broader risk-off market event.